Fatheen/MedPedia-IMSA-HACKATHON-2021/README.md

-# MedPedia-IMSA-HACKATHON-2021
+# MedPedia
- Mohammed and Joshua's submission
+This is Mohammed Ahmed's and Joshua Romauld's App for the The Epoch x Girls Who Code @IMSA hackathon